mritunjaysharma394/vowpal-wiki/Input-format.md

 * `Namespace` is an identifier of a source of information for the example optionally followed by a float (e.g., `MetricFeatures:3.28`), which acts as a global scaling of all the values of the features in this namespace.
 If value is omitted, the default is 1.
 * `Features` is a sequence of whitespace separated strings, each of which is optionally followed by a float (e.g., `NumberOfLegs:4.0 HasStripes`).
 Each string is a feature and the value is the feature value for that example.
 Omitting a feature means that its value is zero.
 Including a feature but omitting its value means that its value is 1.

+Currently, the only characters that can't be used in feature names are vertical bar, colon, space, and newline.

 ## Example

     1 1.0 |MetricFeatures:3.28 height:1.5 length:2.0 |Says black with white stripes |OtherFeatures NumberOfLegs:4.0 HasStripes